THE OUTER EAR

 THE INNER EAR

-The inner ear consists of three structures intimately related to one another.
+The last part of the anatomy of the ear is the inner ear.
+It consists of three structures intimately related to one another.
 The vestibule and semicircular canals function to maintain balance.
 The cochlea is responsible for the nervous signals caused by sound waves.
 The cochlea’s main function is to translate the middle ear’s physical vibrations caused by the sound waves into electrical impulses perceivable by the brain.
 The cochlea shaped as a curled tube is filled with liquid.
 The vibrations caused by the ossicles enter the cochlea through the oval window and sets the liquid in motion.
 The resulting liquid waves travel all the way to the round window at the other end of the cochlea, exciting tiny nervous hair cells along the way.
 Based on their position inside the cochlea, these excited hair cells will create pitch (tone) specific electrical impulses which are carried to the brain by the auditory nerve.

 HOW THE EAR WORKS